General Section¶

 Server Resource Usage Warning

-Guest Optimization enables Separate Cache for Mobile View and WebP Image Replacement for your site not just Guest Mode visitors.
-If your site makes use of crawling, these settings can cause the number of crawlers to grow exponentially, which may consume server resources you don't have to spare.
+Guest Optimization enables Separate Cache for Mobile View for all visitors to your site, not just Guest Mode visitors.
+If your site makes use of crawling, this setting can cause the number of crawlers to grow exponentially, which may consume server resources you don't have to spare.

 User Experience Warning